EgyptAir Flight 181: Passengers and crew

 There were six Egyptian crew members and one Egyptian security official aboard Flight 181.
 Of the 56 passengers, 30 were Egyptian, 14 were European, and 8 were from the United States.
 Opera singer Farrah el-Dibany was a passenger on this flight.

 Aircraft

-The aircraft involved was an Airbus A320-233 registered as SU-GCB, MSN 2079.
-Its first flight was on 8 July 2003, it was delivered to EgyptAir on 31 October 2003 and was twelve years old at the time of the hijacking.
+The aircraft involved was a 12-year-old Airbus A320-233 registered as SU-GCB, MSN 2079.
+The aircraft was equipped with two IAE V2500 engines.

 Perpetrator

 After being detained, Seif Eldin Mustafa was held in custody in Cyprus.
 The government of Egypt and Cyprus stated their intentions for him to be extradited for prosecution in Egypt.
 A legal process took place in Cyprus as a court order is required for extradition.
 An original verdict in support of extradition was appealed by Mustafa, on the grounds of human rights risks in Egypt.
 Mustafa was eventually extradited to Egypt, where he was tried, convicted, and sentenced to life imprisonment.